International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Description

-The `TransferSuspensionMessage` is sent by the provider or consumer when either of them needs to temporarily suspend the data transfer.
+The `TransferSuspensionMessage` is sent by the provider or consumer when either of them needs to temporarily suspend the [Transfer Process](../model/terminology.md#transfer-process).

 ### 4. TransferCompletionMessage